- What is prostate cancer?

 If the results of early detection tests – the prostate-specific antigen (PSA) blood test and/or digital rectal exam (DRE) – suggest that you might have prostate cancer, your doctor will do other tests, such as a transrectal ultrasound and a prostate biopsy to find out.

 Transrectal ultrasound (TRUS)

-TRUS is not used as a screening test for prostate cancer because it can't always tell the difference between normal tissue and cancer.
-Instead, it is most often used to look for prostate cancer, such as when a man has symptoms or to follow-up a PSA level is high or an abnormal digital rectal exam (DRE).
+TRUS is not used as a screening test for prostate cancer because it can’t always tell the difference between normal tissue and cancer.
+Instead, it is most often used to look for prostate cancer when a man has symptoms or has an abnormal PSA level or digital rectal exam (DRE).
 During a prostate biopsy, TRUS is used to guide the biopsy needles into the right area of the prostate.

 TRUS is useful in other situations as well.
 It can be used to measure the size of the prostate gland, which can help determine the PSA density and may also affect which treatment options a man has.